 Installation and Mounting Options: Wall Mount

-Wattage: 500, 1000, 1500 watts
+Wattage: 1500 Watts

-Thermostat Control: No thermostat control
+Thermostat Control: No built-in thermostat; optional add-ons

 How do we rank products for you?